-Investing activities provided (used) cash of \$(0.4) million and \$26.8 million during the three months ended October 31, 2016 and 2015, respectively.
-The \$0.4 million of cash used in investing activities during the three months ended October 31, 2016 was comprised of \$1.8 million in capital expenditures and \$0.9 million in proceeds from the sale of Trading Securities.
-The \$26.8 million of cash provided by investing activities during the three months ended October 31, 2015 was comprised of \$28.9 million in proceeds from the sale of Trading Securities, offset by \$2.1 million in capital expenditures.
+Investing activities provided cash of \$5.2 million and \$53.1 million during the nine months ended April 30, 2017 and 2016, respectively.
+The \$5.2 million of cash provided in investing activities during the nine months ended April 30, 2017 was comprised of \$8.0 million in proceeds from the sale of Trading Securities and \$1.1 million in proceeds from investments in affiliates, offset by \$3.9 million in capital expenditures.
+The \$53.1 million of cash provided in investing activities during the nine months ended April 30, 2016 was comprised of \$57.1 million in proceeds from the sale of Trading Securities, \$1.3 million in proceeds from the disposition of a property in Europe, offset by \$5.8 million in capital expenditures.

-Financing activities provided cash of \$4.9 million during the three months ended October 31, 2016 and primarily related to \$5.0 in net proceeds and payments associated with the Company's line of credit.
-Financing activities used cash of \$0.1 million during the three months ended October 31, 2015 and primarily related to payments on capital lease obligations.
+Financing activities used cash of \$1.9 million during the nine months ended April 30, 2017, which primarily related to the purchase of the Company's Convertible Notes of \$1.8 million and payments on capital lease obligations of \$0.1 million.
+Financing activities used cash of \$0.6 million during the nine months ended April 30, 2016 and primarily related to the purchase of \$0.4 million in face-value of the Company's convertible Notes in the open market and \$0.2 million in payments on capital lease obligations.

 The Company believes it has access to adequate resources to meet its needs for normal operating costs, capital expenditures, mandatory debt redemptions and working capital for its existing business for at least the next twelve months.
 These resources include cash and cash equivalents, Trading Securities, the PNC Credit Agreement noted above and cash, if any, provided by operating activities.
+At April 30, 2017 and July 31, 2016, the Company had cash and cash equivalents and Trading Securities of \$123.3 million and \$147.6 million, respectively.
+At April 30, 2017 and July 31, 2016, the Company had a readily available borrowing capacity under its PNC Bank Credit Facility of \$18.4 million and \$19.3 million, respectively.
 In order to obtain funding for strategic initiatives, which may include capital expenditures, acquisitions, we may seek to raise additional funds through divestitures, public or private equity offerings, debt financings, or other means.
 In addition, as part of our strategic initiatives, our management may seek to retire or purchase our outstanding debt through cash purchases and/or exchanges for equity securities, in open market purchases, privately negotiated transactions or otherwise if we believe that it is in our best interests.
 Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved may be material.